PeterShinners/comp/design/security.md

 ## Permission Token System

 The runtime defines a fixed set of permission tokens that control access to system resources.
-These tokens live in the protected portion of the `!ctx` namespace and flow through function calls.
+These tokens live in the protected portion of the `$ctx` namespace and flow through function calls.
 Programs start with a set of permissions determined by runtime flags, and these can only be reduced, never expanded, during execution.

 Core system tokens based on proven models:
 - `read` - File system read access